Meat and Poultry Processing Kansas

 A 2-day meat cutting workshop will be developed and held to demonstrate how beef and hog carcasses are cut into primals, subprimals, and retail cuts.
 This workshop will be held twice during the subaward period.
 Given the high cost of holding this type of workshop, participants will be provided the opportunity to cut primals/subprimals into retail cuts instead of participants breaking down a carcass.

-1. This subaward will also support, in-part, the inaugural Midwest Meat Summit.
-This summit is inspired by the Carolina Meat Conference and will gather attendees throughout the Northcentral SARE Region for a two-day event in early 2025.
-The summit will target an attendance of at least 150 people, with small to medium sized livestock producers making up 50% of attendees and the remaining seats prioritizing meat processors and value chain businesses from the region.
-Through a variety different sessions focused on topics popular with livestock producers and meat processors (including regulatory requirements, enterprise planning, meat cutting demonstrations, etc.), the summit will highlight opportunities for livestock producers to grow profitable enterprises that produce and sell nutritious, environmentally sound meats to local and regional markets.
+1. This subaward supports, in-part, the inaugural Midwest Meat Summit.
+This summit, inspired by the Carolina Meat Conference, gathered attendees throughout the Northcentral SARE Region for a two-day event in January 2025.
+The summit targeted an attendance of at least 150 people, with small to medium sized livestock producers making up 50% of attendees and the remaining seats prioritizing meat processors and value chain businesses from the region.
+Through a variety different sessions focused on topics popular with livestock producers and meat processors (including regulatory requirements, enterprise planning, meat cutting demonstrations, etc.), the summit was developed to highlight opportunities for livestock producers to grow profitable enterprises that produce and sell nutritious, environmentally sound meats to local and regional markets.
 This will include how to effectively work with processors, buyers, chefs, and other businesses and customers.
-Outside of sessions, attendees will be invited to sign up for free 20-minute “curbside consulting” sessions with a variety of subject matter experts including business planners, marketing professionals, food safety experts, government officers, and more.
-These consultations will help attendees get their specific questions answered and provide a clearing house for technical assistance.
-The Midwest Meat Summit will also feature networking sessions, including a sellers and buyers match-making session to encourage new business relationships between producers, processors, and other businesses in attendance, and an exposition hall where agencies, companies, and other groups can provide information.
-The summit may be offered in tandem with an existing agriculture event in the region, so support cost-efficiency.
-As a result of the summit, small to medium livestock producers in the Northcentral SARE Region will be better informed about how to effectively engage with meat processors and other businesses to move their animals and products to market in an efficient and profitable way.
+Outside of sessions, attendees were invited to sign up for free 20-minute “curbside consulting” sessions with a variety of subject matter experts including business planners, marketing professionals, food safety experts, government officers, and more.
+These consultations helped attendees get their specific questions answered and provide a clearing house for technical assistance.
+The Midwest Meat Summit featured networking sessions, including a sellers and buyers match-making session to encourage new business relationships between producers, processors, and other businesses in attendance, and an exposition hall where agencies, companies, and other groups provided information.
+As a result of the summit, small to medium livestock producers in the Northcentral SARE Region are better informed about how to effectively engage with meat processors and other businesses to move their animals and products to market in an efficient and profitable way.

 In person meetings: